SAKI HOME | TOOLKIT | WEBINARS | VIRTUAL ACADEMY

 Dr. Strom has led numerous, large-scale, complex projects in policing and forensic science, including research focused on unsubmitted and backlogged evidence.
 For the SAKI TTA, he oversees and guides the TTA team to meet the SAKI TTA objectives.

-• Nani Grimmer, Senior Project Manager
+• Devin Oxner, Project Manager

 • Amanda Young, Training Director

-• Chris Williams, Outreach and Dissemination Director
+• Chris Williams, Operations Director

-SAKI Training and Technical Assistance Team Partners
+SAKI Training and Technical Assistance Partners and Collaborators

 AEquitas